pkarsy/ds3231-toit/README.md

 The above values are more or less the worst cases, unless you expose the module to extreme temperatures.
 (See the Aging Correction below)

 If the project can have internet access (even occasionally, for example a mobile phone as access point) the time could be fixed using NTP.
-There is the "ntpplusrtc.toit" doing this, in the examples folder.
+See the "ntp-plus-rtc.toit" exanple.

 The crystal of the ESP32 board normally has much worse performance than the TCXO crystal of the Ds3231, so it makes sense (when not using NTP) to update the system (ESP32) time every hour using the DS3231 time.
 See the example "nowifi.toit" for this.